Clifton Bush: Professional career

 Bush again played in Iceland for the 2000–01 season, averaging 21.8 points and 14.1 rebounds in 11 games for Þór Akureyri.

-His best season as a professional came in 2001 while playing for the Waikato Titans.
-He averaged a career-high 27.4 points per game and subsequently earned the league's scoring title.
+With the Waikato Titans in the 2001 New Zealand NBL season, Bush averaged 27.4 points per game and earned the league's scoring title.
 He also earned Most Outstanding Forward honors, and was named to the league's All-Star Five.
-Then, to cap off a career-best season, Bush helped lead Waikato to their maiden championship with 26 points in a 112–97 grand final win over the Wellington Saints.
+He led Waikato to their maiden championship with 26 points in a 112–97 win over the Wellington Saints in the final.

 In October 2001, Bush had a five-game stint with Argentinean club Estudiantes de Olavarría.

-For the 2002 New Zealand NBL season, he joined the Manawatu Jets.
+For the 2002 New Zealand NBL season, Bush joined the Manawatu Jets.
 He appeared in all 16 regular season games for the Jets, averaging 23.3 points and 10.5 rebounds per game and helping the team reach the playoffs with a fourth-place finish and a 9–7 record.
-In their semi-final clash with first-seeded Nelson, the Jets lost 83–64 despite Bush's 18-point game.
+In their semi-final clash with the Nelson Giants, the Jets lost 83–64 despite Bush's 18-point game.
 That year, Bush tried out for a spot on the Tall Blacks as a naturalised player.

-His final Icelandic season came in 2002–03 with Snæfell, his third stint with the club.
-Having played in the Icelandic second division both previous seasons with Snæfell, the club played in the top division in 2002–03.
+His final Icelandic season came in 2002–03 with Snæfell.
 He played in 22 games during the season, averaging 23.7 points, 12.1 rebounds, 2.3 steals and 1.5 steals in 39.1 minutes per game.

 In 2003, Bush joined the Canterbury Knights of the Conference Basketball League, New Zealand's second-tier competition.
-With the Knights, he helped lead the team to the CBL Final, where he recorded 13 points and 12 rebounds in the Knights' 80–69 championship win over Hutt Valley.
+He helped the Knights reach the CBL final, where he recorded 13 points and 12 rebounds in an 80–69 win over Hutt Valley to win the championship.
 He subsequently earned CBL All-Star Five honors.